vmalnathnambiar/exfilms/README.md

 ```

 > [!NOTE]\
 > Running ExfilMS using Docker requires the use of volume mapping in the Docker command.
+For example,
 >
 > `-v "/path/on/the/local/machine/":/tmpPath`
 >